jlriddell12/lamsdell_problem_1/README.md

   as.vector does not work on tibble for converting data.frame to vector.
 Use pull() command under dplyr package.
 The default is to use the final column in the dataframe.
 Use var = 1 to tell it to start from the first column.

 ### Part 2: Indexing and Conditionals
   This section of the code provides the number transformations needed within a single column.
-As stated above       If the Ancestor row contains a column of value 1 - all 1's in that column should be changed to 0
-    If the Ancestor row contains a column of value 2 - all 2's in that column should be changed to 0 All existing 0s need to be changed to the original value in the ancestor column All 2s need to be changed to -1
+As stated above

 This is done using a nested "if" loop containing two "if else" conditions.
 1. If the "number" in the ansestor row from a chosen column is = 1 change all 1's to 444, change all 0's to the value in the ancestor row, change all 2's to a -1, and then change all 444's to -1.
 2. "otherwise"", "if" the ancestor column = 2 then change all 2's to 888, change all 0's to the value in the ancestor row, change all 2's to -1, change all 888 to 0.
 3. "otherwise" "if" ancestor = 0 change all 2's to a -1.

 #### CHALLENGES
   _column_number variable should be able to be replaced with any column number to get the correct column.
 You should not need to repeat the code.
 An alternative solution exists in read.xl that lets you read in exactly the cols and rows you desire._

 ### PART 3: Making a Function, Apply it
   This portion of the code creates a function using the previously made if/else arguments.
 The function operates across the vectors, or the columns, in the original data matrix.
 The apply function is used to make the function operate across an entire matrix by applying it to a set of vectors or columns.

-#### CHALLENGES
-  Be sure the range of rows to includes the ancestor row.
-Be sure that your function is operating on a vector.

 ### PART 4: Loop the Function
   Now, the function is inserted into a loop to run it across all sheets in the workbook, in this case ten sheets.
 The cbind operator is used to add the summation column to each matrix then apply and paste are used to name each sheet so that the loop outputs each recoded sheet as a dataframe.
 The character "d" is added to the sheet names to indicate that the output data represents the done, or recoded, data.